Table of Contents

 Grants access to vehicle history reports

-The VIN is also used as an access key to obtain vehicle history reports, which contain valuable information about the car such as mileage, repairs, accidents, and odometer readings.
+The VIN is also used as an access key to obtain a car history report, which contain valuable information about the car such as mileage, repairs, accidents, and odometer readings.

 Detailed Vehicle History (DVH) reports are generally quite detailed and are one of the most accurate sources of information about a car available on the market today.